 Partnerships with External Organizations

-Epson joined the Responsible Minerals Trade Working Group of the Japan Electronics and Information Technology Industries Association (JEITA) and is taking part in an industry collaboration to improve supply chain conflict minerals surveys.
+The Responsible Minerals Trade Working Group of the Japan Electronics and Information Technology Industries Association (JEITA).

 Examples of activities: Participation in RMI, researching and sharing the regulatory situation in other countries, training and educating suppliers, encouraging RMI uncertified smelters to undergo audits, etc.

 Epson complies with the Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas issued by the Organization for Economic Co-operation and Development (OECD) and accepts notification from suppliers concerning mineral sourcing risks.